jsummers/deark/technical.md

 ## Modification times and thumbnails ##

 Some thumbnail image formats store the last-modified time of the original file.
-This raises the question is whether Deark should use this as the last-modified time of the extracted thumbnail file.
+This raises the question of whether Deark should use this as the last-modified time of the extracted thumbnail file.
 Currently, Deark *does* do this, but it must be acknowledged that there's something not quite right about it, because the thumbnail may have been created much later than the original image.